LeMuffinMan/LeMuffinMan/README.md

 ## 42 Common Core

-### [💬 ft_irc](https://github.com/LeMuffinMan/ft_irc) — IRC server in C++98, async tester in Rust
-An RFC 2812 server built on `epoll` (C++98, written with a teammate), and a tester written in Rust — async tokio; Single-threaded event loop on epoll: non-blocking sockets, partial-message buffering, no thread per client; Three async bots sharing one connection loop, interacting with users and with each other

 ### [🐳 Inception](https://github.com/LeMuffinMan/Inception) — Docker infrastructure from scratch
 NGINX reverse proxy, TLS, single entry point; Docker secrets for every credential, isolated internal network, healthchecks and dependency ordering; Bash scripts, including a environment checker and a sourced helper library